National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Yet after clearing that first (tall) hurdle for your site, data access for each specific project takes only a week or two to be processed by the N3C Data Access Committee.
 That's a remarkably short time considering the scale of available data.
-It's likely quicker than initiating a project based on a single EMR from your site, and much quicker than accessing EMRs from 70+ sites individually.
+It's likely quicker than initiating a project based on a single EHR from your site, and much quicker than accessing EHRs from 70+ sites individually.

 :::{.callout-note icon=false}